Geothermal - How it Saves Money

 When the heated liquid reaches the heat pump inside your home, the heat is multiplied and used to warm the air inside the air-handling system.
 A blower sends the warmed air throughout the building through ductwork.

-New Geothermal Installations
+Geothermal & Solar Installations